Bowserinator/bowser-raylib-utils/README.md

 vec4 reflect(const vec4 &normal);                // Return this vector reflected across a surface given its normal vec4 clamp(const vec4 &v1, const vec4 &v2);      // Clamp all values between v1 and v2
-vec4 clamp(const T a, const T b);                // Clamp all components between a and b vec4 applyOp(std::function<T(T)> op);            // Return vec4(op(x), op(y), op(z), op(w))
+vec4 clamp(const T a, const T b);                // Clamp all components between a and b vec4 clampMagnitude(const T a, const T b);       // Clamp magnitude between a and b vec4 applyOp(std::function<T(T)> op);            // Return vec4(op(x), op(y), op(z), op(w))

 // These are for floating point vectors only and return a modified copy